Iishita1/Coding-Problems/READMe.md

 ## Adding New Solutions

 - Owner-only: Only the repository owner adds new solutions.
+- Allowed languages: Java, Python, and C++.
-- Follow the same I/O style (stdin/stdout) and C++17/Python 3 standards.
+- Follow the same I/O style (stdin/stdout) and use Java 17+, Python 3, or C++17 standards.
 - See `CONTRIBUTING.md` for structure and conventions used across problems.

 ## License